 Cork airport is served by the following airlines: Aer Lingus • Air France • KLM • Ryanair • Swiss • Lufthansa.

 Airport Transportation: Getting To/From The Airport

-Bus 226 links the airport to the city center in a 20 minute journey.
-Buses stop at Kent Station (for local and intercity train connections), Parnell Place Bus Station (for local and long distance bus connections) and the city center.
+Bus 226 links the airport to the city center in a 20-minute journey.
+Buses stop at Kent Station (for local and intercity train connections), Parnell Place Bus Station (for local and long-distance bus connections) and the city center.
 For route maps, schedules, fares and ticket sales, visit the Bus Éireann website.

-Last updated: 2018-11-13
+Last updated: 2024-01-30

 This guide is for informational purposes only to assist with your planning.
-All information, including rates and hours, are subject to change at any time without notice.
-The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
-We are not representatives of any of the above mentioned service providers.
-To report errors or to add/update any items mentioned in the guide: update the airport guide, write a review or send an email to [email protected]
+All information, including rates and hours, is subject to change at any time without notice.
+The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
+We are not representatives of any of the above-mentioned service providers.
+To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.